Search For 'Gay Genes' Comes Up Short In Large New Study

 "Individual-level prediction is effectively an impossibility," Neale says.

-Co-authors of the study include Andrea Ganna, at the Broad Institute and the Karolinska Institute in Sweden, as well as researchers from 23andMe, including J. Fah Sathirapongsasuti.
+Co-authors of the study include Andrea Ganna, of the Broad Institute and the Karolinska Institute in Sweden, as well as researchers from 23andMe, including J. Fah Sathirapongsasuti.
 The three spoke at a telephone news conference arranged by Science to highlight the results, which had been discussed last fall at a scientific meeting.
 In consultation with representatives of the LGBTQ community, they also created a website to explain the findings.

 Mills, the Oxford University sociologist, wrote a commentary to accompany the paper.
 In an interview, she said the study is further evidence that previous reports of a "gay gene" on the X chromosome are wrong.